 Some synthetics are specially formulated to feel smooth against your skin, others to be effective moisture-wickers, others for optimal insulation, etc.

-Some companies also make activewear out of a merino-wool/synthetic blend, touting this as the best of both worlds – the durability and flex of synthetics, plus the odor control and insulation properties of merino wool.
+Many companies also make activewear out of a merino-wool/synthetic blend, touting this as the best of both worlds – the durability and flex of synthetics, plus the odor-control and insulation properties of merino wool.

 Blends often come at a higher price point.
 While blends are getting better and better all the time, some people argue that they are inferior to pure merino or pure synthetic materials as they don’t offer 100% of the advantages of either.